nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all meetings : `listm`

 Shows a list of all meetings in OutBook.
-Meetings are sorted by START by default.
+Meetings are sorted by `START` by default.

 Format: `listm`

+* This command may change the Meeting that is currently displayed via the `viewm` command, as detailed in the description for `viewm`.

 ### Deleting a meeting : `deletem`